pa1kumarv/geomag/README.md

-Python-based software for real-time visualization and quality control at geomagnetic observatories.
+Real-time visualization and quality control at geomagnetic observatories using python Django.